elishagretton/pinterest-data-pipeline744/docs/milestone_3.md

 In this milestone, we learn:

-- How to create a proxy API, create a GET integration, and deploy an API in API Gateway.
+- How to create a proxy API and create a GET integration
-- More to come
+- How to deploy an API in API Gateway.
+- How to configure the Kafka REST Proxy on the EC2 client machine by downloading the Confluent package
+- How to add IAM authentication to the MSK cluster and begin the REST proxy on the EC2 machine.
+- How to modify the `user_posting_emulation.py` to send data to the Kafka topics using the API Invoke URL and how to check this.

+To view the whole script, please head to [`scripts/milestone_3.sh.`](../scripts/milestone_3.sh)

 ## Step 1: Build a Kafka REST proxy integration method for the API